oyama/pico-sqlite/README.md

 make sqlite3
 ```
 After successful compilation, the `sqlite3.uf2` binary will be produced.
 Simply drag and drop this file onto your Raspberry Pi Pico while in BOOTSEL mode to install.
+The firmware `sqlite3.uf2` runs as a serial device connected via USB.
+You can connect to the SQLite3 shell with a serial terminal such as `minicom`, `screen` or `PuTTY`.

 ## Use as a library